little-world/rust-course/src/11-string-processing.md

 ## Pattern 4: Cow for Conditional Allocation

 **Problem**: Functions that sometimes modify input (escape HTML entities, normalize whitespace, strip prefixes) and sometimes don't face an allocation dilemma.
 Always allocating wastes memory when input is already valid.
-Returning different types (`Result<&str, String>`) creates awkward APIs.
-Scanning input twice (check then transform) seems wasteful but is often faster than always allocating.

 **Solution**: Return `Cow<str>` which is either `Borrowed(&str)` or `Owned(String)`.
 Implement two-phase algorithm: fast-path check if modification needed (scan for special characters, extra whitespace, etc), then return `Cow::Borrowed(input)` for no-op case.
-Only if modification required, allocate new `String`, transform, and return `Cow::Owned(result)`.
-Pre-allocate capacity for owned case when size predictable.

 **Why This Matters**: The fast-path check (O(N) scan) is faster than allocation + copy.
 For already-normalized input (common in production), `Cow` returns immediately with zero allocation.
 Web server escaping HTML: if 90% of inputs have no special characters, `Cow` eliminates 90% of allocations.
 URL normalization processing millions of requests: `Cow` saves GB of allocations.
 Even worst case (modification needed) matches always-allocating performance while best case is 10-100x faster.